web statistics

 Michael Panontin

-The novice Diner's Club, recorded live somewhere, is grating and challenging, though these tracks were probably best left on a personal home-recorded tape.
-The 10-member March of Values are equally messy, dishing out a warm cacophony of sound, tossing synths, guitars, violin and sax into the mix.
-The Scott Kerr-led Party's Over were clearly working within the Cabs orbit, especially circa their enthralling Voice of America period, and the results are equally riveting electronics.
+The Diner's Club tracks, recorded live somewhere, are grating and challenging, but probably best left on a personal home-recorded tape, while the equally messy March of Values dish out a warm cacophony of sound, tossing synths, guitars, violin and sax into their mix.
+The Scott Kerr-led Party's Over, on the other hand, were clearly working within the Cabs orbit, especially circa their enthralling Voice of America period, and the results are equally riveting electronics.